-Cheap flights to St. Lucia
+Cheap one-way & return flights to Saint Lucia from London

 Airlines that operate flights to Saint Lucia from UK